Matrix completion with column manipulation: Near-optimal sample-robustness-rank tradeoffs: Problem Setup

-Given a small incoherence parameter $\mu_0$, the condition asserts that the left singular vectors of $L_0$ are spread out.
-Without such a condition, matrix completion does not make sense, since it would be possible for the matrix $L_0$ to also be row-sparse --- one cannot hope to recover a row-sparse matrix with sparse observations, even without outliers.
-Consequently, this is a standard assumption made in the matrix completion literature \cite{candes2009exact,gross2009anybasis,keshavan2009matrixafew}, and $\mu_{0}$ is likely to be small for many reasonable models \cite{candes2009exact}.
+\end{assumption} Since the columns of $L_{0}$ in $\I_{0}$ are superposed with the arbitrary $C_{0}$, there is no hope of recovering these columns.
+Therefore, there is no loss of generality to assume $L_{0}$ is zero on $\I_{0}$.
+Consequently, the matrix $V_{0}^{\top}$ has at most $n$ non-zero columns (all in $I_{0}^{c}$), and accordingly the denominator on the right hand side of the second inequality above is $n$ instead of the full dimension $n+n_{c}$.

-The second condition asserts that the right singular vectors of $L_0$ are incoherent, and it essentially enforces the condition that the information about the column space of $L_0$ is spread out among the columns.
-This condition is important in the face of corrupted columns.
-If, for instance, a column of $L_0$ were not in the span of all the other columns, one could not hope to recover it or distinguish it from one of the corrupted columns.
-This condition is standard in the robust PCA literature, and most practical problems have a very small parameter $\mu_{0}$ (e.g., \cite{Xu2010RobustPCA}).
+The two incoherence conditions are needed for completion of $ L_0 $ from partial observations {even with no corrupted columns}.
+The incoherence parameter $\mu$ is known to be small in various natural models and applications~\cite{candes2009exact,candes2010NearOptimalMC}.
+The second inequality in Assumption~\ref{asm:incoherence} is necessary in the presence of corrupted columns, \emph{even when the matrix is fully observed}.
+This inequality essentially enforces that the information about the column space of $L_{0}$ is spread out among the columns.
+If, for instance, an authentic column of $L_{0}$ were not in the span of all the other columns, one could not hope to distinguish it from a corrupted column (cf.~\cite{Xu2010RobustPCA}).